0x0f0f0f/gobba/README.md

 ## Usage

 Run `make run` to run a REPL.
-The REPL shows the AST equivalentof each submitted expression, and each reduction step in the evaluation is shown.
+If the `minicaml` executable is ran with the flag `-v`, the REPL will show the AST equivalent of each submitted expression, and each reduction step in the evaluation will be shown.
 It also signals syntactical and semantical errors.